faafiel/TOPO_Assessment/README.md

 _Exporting/Importing_

-1) It is done automatically upon server startup using a data file from local directory
+1) Importing is done automatically upon server startup using a data file from local directory
 2) But to manually import/export, naviagte to the admin page on the localhost and login

    - Password: topo1234